Charles-Edouard de Beaumont

 Son of a sculptor, he was educated by the painter Boisselier.
 If he models a few statuettes, he has an attraction for painting from an early age.
 He began his career as a landscape painter at the Salon of 1838.
 Thereafter, he undertook a trip to Italy until 1847.
 From then on, he made genre paintings.

 In addition to his career as a painter, he is a collector of old weapons.
-He wrote two books on the iconography of female swords and sold his collection to the Cluny museum upon his death.
+He wrote two books on their iconography and gave his collection to the Musée de Cluny at his death.
 When he is not painting or collecting, he participates in the social and bourgeois life of society.
 He founded the Society of Watercolourists with his painter friend, Vibert.

 Beaumont’s reputation rests primarily on his watercolors and his lithographic and illustrative work.
 Lithographer, he belongs to the galaxy of talents selected by the publisher Aubert.
 As a watercolourist, however, his style is very personal, and it’s safe to say that his work has pushed the boundaries of his field.

-• Museum of Fine Arts and David D’Angers gallery; Tours Museum of Fine Arts; National Center for Plastic Arts in Paris
+.
+Museum of Fine Arts and David D’Angers Gallery; Museum of Fine Arts of Tours; National Center of Plastic Arts of Paris